 Description: Previously, D&S IFCA have granted dispensation for annual Marine Biological Association (MBA) scientific survey work on research vessel Sepia within the EMS to fish for scientific purposes.
-Activity involving 4m beam trawl in West Mud (Tamar) and Yealm Mouth, demersal otter trawl in Bigbury Bay, and rectangle dredge in New Ground (Plymouth Sound), Mewstone and Stoke Point.
-Following further review of this dispensation for interactions with all sensitive features, the only activity now allowed for the MBA under exemption from D&S IFCA Byelaws is demersal otter trawl in Bigbury Bay.
+Activity involving 4m beam trawl in West Mud (Tamar) and Yealm Mouth, demersal otter trawl in Bigbury bay, and rectangle dredge in New Ground (Plymouth Sound), Mewstone and Stoke Point.
+Following further review of this dispensation, the only activity now allowed for the MBA under exemption from D&S IFCA Byelaws is demersal otter trawl in Bigbury Bay, and will require thorough assessments before being granted or declined.